mshea/Tweet-Threshold/README.md

 Change the parameters in "fetch_tweets.py" script to your own twitter authentication codes and the local directories where you want the results.
 Modify the html_template.txt template to suit your needs.
 Set up a scheduled event like a cronjob to run "fetch_tweets.py" once every hour.

-The index.html file only shows tweets from yesterday and the previous seven days.
+The index.html file only shows tweets from yesterday.
 This is on purpose.
 Who really needs up-t-the-minute news these days?
 Relax and spend some time in a park for God's sake.

 ## A Small Solution to a Growing Problem